StableTechnologies/tezex-changemaker/bot/README.md

 ## Requirements

 1. Node 12.x
-2. Ethereum Account with USDC tokens and sufficient eth
+2. Ethereum Account (wallet) with sufficient Ethereum-side tokens for which you want to facilitate swaps (e.g. USDC, ETH, WBTC), and sufficient additional ETH (for gas)
-3. Tezos Account with USDtz, ETHtz tokens and sufficient xtz
+3. Tezos Account (wallet) with sufficient Tezos-side tokens and sufficient additional XTZ (for gas)

 ## Configuration